mingrammer/diagrams/docs/guides/node.md

 title: Nodes
 ---

-Node is a second object representing a node or system component.
+`Node` is an object representing a node or system component.

 ## Basic

-Node is an abstract concept that represents a single system component object.
+`Node` is an abstract concept that represents a single system component object.

 A node object consists of three parts: **provider**, **resource type** and **name**.
 You may already have seen each part in the previous example.